 ABOUT THE PHOTOGRAPHY

-"I began studying and practicing architectural photography while at Rizzoli in the late 1990s, capitalizing on the opportunity to learn about composition and techniques from the acclaimed photographers whose work I was charged with editing (Roger Straus III, Paul Rocheleau, Roberto Schezen, Radek Kurzaj, and, later and most importantly, Julius Shulman).
+"I began studying and practicing architectural photography while at Rizzoli in the late 1990s, capitalizing on the opportunity to learn about composition and technical facility from the acclaimed photographers whose work I was charged with editing (Roger Straus III, Paul Rocheleau, Roberto Schezen, Radek Kurzaj, and, later and most importantly, Julius Shulman).
 That went on as a sideline to each of my subsequent editorial positions through to late 2010, when I left Architectural Digest to devote myself to creating books.
 Since then, in the process of traveling throughout Europe, Scandinavia, and North America to complete four books, I've photographed the interiors and exteriors of some 200 buildings, in every imaginable circumstance.

 The latter is key, for in my photography the building is treated as its own ecosystem, and the cardinal directions guide the chronological sequencing of my documentation.
 Programmatic challenges and the designer's attendant problem-solving strategies are taken into account, as is the simple but too-often-overlooked subject of function—rooms/areas designed for occupancy in the evening, for example, aren't photographed during the mid-day or morning hours.